 Unfortunately, there are few things that we can do about poor game optimization.
 It’s up to the developers to optimize their games.

-If it’s a new game release, ensure the latest graphics card drivers are installed.
+Ensure the latest graphics card drivers are installed for a new game release.
 NVIDIA and AMD always release “game-ready” drivers for major releases so that their graphics cards work correctly.

 You can also try changing the API in the game’s graphics settings.